 MG: For me, it’s faith, that’s the only thing that has never changed.
 The business is always changing.
 I remember shooting with film and that was a big deal to go digital, and it’s like “oh my God, we’re going digital”.
 I remember going for things and they said “oh sorry, we’re not hiring a woman of colour”, and kind of seeing that start to change.
 When I did Deception, I was the second black woman to be a lead on a TV show in 30 years after Diahann Carroll, and when I looked around, Kerry Washington was there for the second season of Scandal, Empire just started, How to Get Away with Murder was the next year, and just looking around me and seeing everyone get these incredible opportunities, I’ve never experienced that before.
 I’ve been in the business for 30 years, so to see that shift, it’s cool because we’re always changing and we’re always trying to grow, and I think that’s a beautiful thing.
 We have a lot of growth left to do, but it’s great to be young enough and old enough to understand what’s happening and to be able to be a part of it.
 I think that there has been some significant change and I’m excited.
 I can’t wait to see what will be five years from now, ten years from now, and I can’t wait for it to be a lot easier to go behind me.

-The Intruder is now playing in theatres everywhere!
+The Intruder is now available on Blu-ray!